 Mardi Gras weekend is just around the corner, and we can't wait to celebrate all weekend long!
 To help first-timers and seasoned Mardi Gras revelers alike make the most out of their Mardi Gras weekend, we've rounded up our tips and tricks to navigating parade day in Baton Rouge.

 Dress the part.

 Dressing up is always part of the fun of Mardi Gras, and you’re sure to see everything from costumes to traditional Mardi Gras colors.
 Don your purple, gold and green – or pink, if you’re headed to the Spanish Town parade – or go all out and dress in costume.
 Parties Start Here is a one-stop shop to get everything you need to make your Mardi Gras outfit come to life, from head to toe.
-And while we encourage making your outfit as extravagant and fun as you want it to be, you're going to want to make sure your shoes are comfortable enough to stand on your feet and catch all the good throws.
+And while we encourage making your outfit as extravagant and fun as you want it to be, you're going to want to make sure your shoes are comfortable enough to walk, stand and catch all the good throws.

 Get there early.

 To get a good spot to watch the parade, you're going to want to get there early!
 Parade-goers tend to stake out their spots early, so make sure to respect their things and don't move them.
 Start your day with some caffeine at one of our local coffee shops, many located either on the way or close to a parade route.
 Here’s a pro-tip for the early birds – bring a chair to have a place to sit while you wait for the parade to roll!